java.lang.Object

 Parameters:

 validators - A list of validators to combine with an OR logic.
+Must not be null and must not contain null elements.

 Returns: